 The IT industry is working hard to develop and refine even more robust systems to generate, use and store data and it is becoming increasingly clear that for both business and for the man or woman in the street, entrusting our precious data needs to be an educated decision that we take very seriously.

 As that man in the street, what do I want?
 I want someone more knowledgeable than I am to provide a secure and convenient storage service, to be abreast of all the new developments (because I know that I won’t be) and to be accessible and open to sharing information and concerns with me on a regular basis.
 That’s something that I’m not going to get from giants such as Amazon, Spotify, Dropbox, iCloud or, probably my bank.
 I long since recognised that I need an accountant to help with my tax returns and a lawyer with legal issues.
-Now, I fully recognise that I need a digital storage partner with whom I can have an ongoing and developing relationship.
+Now, I fully recognise that we all need data management partners we can trust, with whom we can have an ongoing and developing relationship.

 Please note all comments need to be approved before appearing on the page.
 Please respect others when posting.